mustafakendiguzel/OPENCV-DetectingColor-FindingDistance/README.md

 **Attention❗️**
 * This application was made for the 2021 UAV competition, it is strictly forbidden to use it in any competition.
 * The purpose of this application is to detect red colored objects and determine the appropriate distance to it.
+* Distance measurement is not 100% accurate.
+Accuracy is higher for objects closer to the length and width of the object you are measuring.

 🔺 **Step 1:** Download nececary npm
 >npm install opencv [More informations about cv2][cv2]